Published Nov 20, 2020

 Allow the glue to dry overnight and add the grout the next morning.
 The grout does two things—first, it adds a stained-glass effect with all of the tiles separated by a single, unifying color and second, it keeps water and other materials from getting between the tiles and rotting the wood underneath.
 Note: If any water freezes between the tiles, it will expand and break the mosaic.

 Grout comes in an unending variety of colors so choose the best color for your design.
-A black grout helps colorful tiles ‘pop’ out at the viewer.
+A black grout helps colorful tiles ‘pop’ out at the viewer (see this example of creative use of ceramic tile grout!).
 Mix the grout per the instructions on the package to a smooth, thick concrete consistency and immediately trowel directly onto the mosaic.
 It’s important to get the grout down into every nook and cranny between the tiles (figure 6).
 With one motion, press the grout down into the empty spaces.
 With the next motion, scrape it off of the top surface.
 Continue until the entire tabletop is coated with grout, including the edge of the table where the tile and plywood meet.